 The Mythical Conquest of Canaan

-Archaelogical evidence fails to support the Ezra bible's account of Joshua's conquest of Canaan.
-However, the account of the Migration of the Faithist from Egypt in Oahspe, makes it clear that the Israelites who migrated from Egypt, did not conquer or take territory in battle, but were a peaceful nation for more than 400 years (1550 to 1150 b.c.e.) after migrating into Canaan.
+Archaeological evidence fails to support the Ezra bible's account of Joshua's militaristic conquest of Canaan.
+And the account of the Migration of the Faithists from Egypt in Oahspe, makes it clear that the Israelites who migrated from Egypt, did not conquer or take territory in battle, but were a peaceful nation for more than 400 years after migrating into Canaan (1550 to 1150 b.c.e.).

 the entire PEACE POLICY and NON-RESISTANCE of the Mosaical Inspiration